pieFi-platform/hedera-solidity-deployer/README.md

 ```

 > **NOTE:** If the solcjs command above fails, try reinstalling solc (npm install solc).

-> **NOTE:** Once the smart contract is compiled, we'll need to use the path of the newly created .bin file in the .env file as the BIN variable in the next step.
+Once the smart contract is compiled, we'll need to use the path of the newly created .bin file in the .env file as the BIN variable in the next step.

 ## Create .env File